Worm Farms are a great way to recycle kitchen waste and food scraps into one of the best garden fertilizers available!

 A wheelie-bin worm farm can have a capacity of 140L, 240L or 360L and occupies very little space on the ground.
 It and has the advantage of being moveable because in has wheels.
 Consider your requirements when purchasing, and you’ll be well rewarded, as worm farms last a very long time and are a great investment for the organic gardener!

 How Does a Worm Farm Work?

-Worm farms use earthworms to break down organic matter such as food scraps to produce worm castings and the liquid ‘worm wee’, properly termed worm casting leachate.
+Worm farms use earthworms to break down organic matter, such as food scraps, to produce worm castings and the liquid ‘worm wee’, properly termed worm casting leachate.

-All earthworms can do the same work, converting organic matter into valuable worm castings, but some breeds do a better job than others, so naturally, we choose the best worms for the job!
+All types of earthworms can do the same work, converting organic matter into valuable worm castings, but some breeds do a better job than others, so naturally, we choose the best worms for the job!

 The earthworms used in worm farms are in fact compost worms, which are different to the regular earthworms found in garden soil.
 Compost worm are surface feeders and don’t burrow deep into the soil like garden earthworms do.
 The various breeds of compost worms, such as Tigers, Reds and Blues, are capable of eating their own body weight in food each day, so a kilogram of worms will consume that much food daily!
 By comparison garden earthworms only eat around half their body weight each day, so they aren’t as good at composting lots of material really quickly, as it takes them twice as long.

 It’s important to keep in mind that compost worms won’t survive in your garden soil.
 Being surface feeders, they can’t burrow deeply into the ground to the cooler soil in the heat of summer like regular earthworms, so they don’t survive for long.
 They also need thick layers of composting organic material on top of the soil to feed on, so if there’s no organic matter over your soil that is breaking down, they won’t have any food.